xcart/xcart-docs/_pages/kb_en/modules/facebook_ads_and_instagram_ads/module_setup.md

 ## Facebook Ads & Instagram Ads addon Installation

-To install the **Facebook Ads & Instagram Ads** addon follow the general guides on installing or activating the addon, see the section {% link "Managing addons" ref_gTOegEua %} of this manual.
+To start using the addon **Facebook Ads & Instagram Ads**, you need to make sure it is installed and enabled.
+General addon installation and activation instructions can be found in the section {% link "Managing addons" ref_gTOegEua %} of this manual.

 Once the addon has been activated, a new section will become available in your store's Admin area: **Sales Channels** > **Facebook Ads & Instagram Ads**.